gerassimos/dgs19/exercises/D_S5_L1_Starting_our_first_container_lab.md

 |mysql       |3306        |3306          |db        |

 Use the "--env" option to the environment variable MYSQL_RANDOM_ROOT_PASSWORD=yes in the mysql container.
-Do not worry, we will go through the (--env) option in next lectures.

 ```console
 # docker container run -d --name proxy -p 80:80 nginx
 # docker container run -d --name webserver -p 8080:80 httpd